Program Rationale

 Research and clinical data need to be connected, and their access democratized

-- Pilot approaches to new ways of consolidating or integrating available public databases for research purposes – e.g., publically available clinical trials data (YODA website), Federal or institutional data and other potential sources of more closely held organizational, corporate, or statewide data.
+- Pilot approaches to new ways of consolidating or integrating available public databases for research purposes – e.g., publicly available clinical trials data (YODA website), Federal or institutional data and other potential sources of more closely held organizational, corporate, or statewide data.

 - Projects integrating EPIC-based data with external data source(s).